-Today we’re checking in with blubolt client, Case Furniture, to see what they’ve been achieving with our optimisation service.
-Included in our bluprint for success packages, the service is designed to help brands seize untapped ecommerce opportunities.
+Today we’re checking in with blubolt client, Case Furniture, to see what they’ve been achieving with our optimisation service, designed to help brands seize untapped ecommerce opportunities.
 So read on to see how we’ve helped Case Furniture deliver great results on Shopify!

 ABOUT THE BRAND

 Founded in 2006, Case is a modern and contemporary furniture producer known for its “design without compromise”.
 For instance, standing out from the crowd, the brand makes no secret of its mission to “make quality, authored products accessible to the mass market.”
-To deliver on this, Case has always employed cutting-edge technology and manufacturing techniques along with a raft of world-renowned furniture designers.
+To deliver on this, Case has always employed cutting-edge technology, manufacturing techniques, and a raft of world-renowned furniture designers.

 THE OPTIMISATION CHALLENGE